towhee-io/towhee/docs/06-Developer Guides/contributing/adding-new-doc.md

----
-id: adding-new-doc
-title: Adding a new docs page
+# Adding a New Docs Page
----

 All Towhee documentation is written via [markdown](https://www.markdownguide.org/) pages.
 If you're looking to update a page, please visit the [main Towhee repo](https://github.com/towhee-io/towhee/tree/main/docs) and find the corresponding `.md` file.
 The sidebar structure on the [docs page](https://docs.towhee.io) matches the directory structure in the `docs` subfolder of the main Towhee repo, so if you're having trouble finding the right file, try going through subdirectories as if they were menu items on the sidebar.